officialnico/py-tutorial/open_sesame.md

 ```
 ![](https://imgur.com/wkeHsfo.jpg)

-keep in mind these numbers are still strings, when we go to compare them later we will have to deal with this by using `float()`
+keep in mind these numbers are still strings.
+When we go to compare them later we will have to convert them by using `float()`

 currently:
 `rows==[['22', '36', '82', '20'], ['89', '21', '23', '134']]`